SpaceSaver/hcaptcha-privacy-pass-farm/README.md

-# donation
+# hCaptcha Privacy Pass Farm
-A way to benefit Eth0s, mainly running App SMS.
+An easy way to farm hCaptcha tokens on Privacy Pass.